 This course is a survey of American history from pre-history through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.

-Class Lab Credit HIS 132 American History II 3 0 3
+HIS 132 American History II Class Lab Credit 3 0 3

 This course is a survey of American history from the Civil War era to the present.
 Topics include industrialization, immigration, the Great Depression, the major American wars, the Cold War, and social conflict.
 Upon completion, students should be able to analyze significant political, socio-economic, and cultural developments in American history since the Civil War.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.